lancelancelance28/Cy-Mastery/README.md

-#  Saucedemo Website Automation with Cypress
+#  Website Automation with Cypress

 This is a sample test automation project for **Saucedemo Swag Labs** using the **Cypress** framework.
 It contains tests for the **Login** functionality and offers flexibility to run them in **headless** and **headed** modes. 🌐